 Isabel Charisius is one of the finest violists and chamber musicians of her generation.
-As a member of the legendary Alban Berg Quartet, soloist and solo violist with leading orchestras, Isabel has appeared regularly at the most prestigious venues in Europe, the Americas and Asia.
+As a member of the legendary Alban Berg Quartet, and a regular soloist with leading orchestras, Charisius has appeared regularly at the most prestigious venues in Europe, the Americas, and Asia.

-She enjoys working in projects with distinguished string quartets, various ensembles and many renowned soloists at international venues and is frequently invited as a jury member on top international competitions.
+She enjoys working in projects with distinguished string quartets, various ensembles and many renowned soloists in international venues.
+She is frequently invited as a jury member to prestigious international competitions.

 Franz Schubert was born in Vienna, Austria in 1797 and displayed a natural musical talent at an early age.
 Growing up in a musical family, Schubert’s own brother would be his first music teacher.
 At 7-years-old, the young boy was sent to audition with Antonio Salieri to begin his formal education.
 After a successful meeting, Schubert was recruited to sing mezzo-soprano in a small choir for the services in the imperial Hofkapelle.
 Around this time, he learned how to play the violin, counterpoint, figured bass, singing, and organ lessons by his father.

 His education would continue at the Royal City College, where he would remain for the following five years.
 During these early years of his life, Schubert already began to compose is first masterpieces.
 By adolescence, his understanding of composition deepened, and the now prolific composer wrote 150 songs by eighteen-years-old.
 Many of the lieder he wrote during this time are still widely celebrated for their mastery today.
 They include, An die musik, Nacht und Träume, Der Erlkönig, Ich wollt, and more.